-Although I had travelled solo before (Ghana) this was my first solo holiday.
+Although I had traveled solo before (Ghana) this was my first solo holiday.
 It was quite simple, I wanted to get away somewhere warm, I had a small gap (4 days including travel time), a small budget and no one to go with.
 So I decided to go it alone, and I’m so glad I did.
-Here are the 3 things I learnt going solo in Barcelona.
+Here are the 3 things I learned going solo in Barcelona.

 I decided on Spain for one reason only…cheap flights!
 Plus I had a romantic picture in my head of me drinking beer and eating tapas whilst reading my book and people watching.